DEST-DOC/software-documentation/docs/source/DESTconfigurationandbuild.rst

    :class: with-shadow
    :scale: 50

-you have now built and run DEST
+congratulations, you have now built and run DEST.

 How to build and run on macOS
 =====================